 I will include descriptions of additional project tasks/actions that need to be designed, planned for and incorporated into the overall QIP that are often left out or neglected.
 One such area is Affected Users.

-In this blog series, I will also identify several opportunities for the inclusion of Affected Users and how best to include them throughout the project phases.
+In this blog series, I identify several opportunities for the inclusion of Affected Users and how best to include them throughout the project phases.
 The series will wrap up with additional blogs on suggestions for maintaining the new changes for sustained performance improvement.

 Sign up now at the left sidebar to ensure you don’t miss an issue! -VB